Differentially Private Set Union: Contractivity implies Bounded Sensitivity

-In this section, we show that if an update policy satisfies contractive property as in Definition \ref{def:ellp_contractive_policy}, we can use it to develop a DPSU algorithm.
-First we show that contractivity of update policy implies bounded sensitivity (Theorem~\ref{thm:contractivity_implies_sensitivity}), which in turn implies a DPSU algorithm by Theorem~\ref{thm:sensitivity_implies_DP_informal}.
-We will first define sensitivity and update policy formally.
-Let $\cD$ denote the collection of all databases.
-We say that $D,D'$ are neighboring databases, denoted by $D\sim D'$, if they differ in exactly one user.
+In this section, we prove Theorem~\ref{thm:contractivity_implies_sensitivity} which claims that if an update policy satisfies contractive property as in Definition \ref{def:ellp_contractive_policy}, then it implies bounded sensitivity of the histogram built by Algorithm~\ref{alg:meta_histogram}.
+This in turn implies a DPSU algorithm by Theorem~\ref{thm:sensitivity_implies_DP_informal}.